Skip to main content

 Analytics

 • A custom scan node for aggregates.
-This will allow “plain SQL” aggregates to go through the same fast execution path as our aggregate UDFs, further accelerating aggregates like COUNT, and SQL clauses like GROUP BY.
+Plain SQL aggregates like COUNT, and clauses like GROUP BY, go through the same fast execution path as our aggregate UDFs.

 Write Throughput